 Pfizer Inc. (NYSE:PFE) today announced the United States (U.S.) Food and Drug Administration (FDA) has approved RUXIENCE™ (rituximab-pvvr), a biosimilar to Rituxan® (rituximab),1 for the treatment of adult patients with non-Hodgkin’s lymphoma (NHL), chronic lymphocytic leukemia (CLL), and granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA).2

 You are here

 Press Release Archive

 Pfizer Inc. invites investors and the general public to view and listen to a webcast of a conference call with investment analysts at 10 a.m.
-EDT on Tuesday, April 30, 2019.
-The purpose of the call is to provide an update on Pfizer’s results, as reflected in the company’s First Quarter 2019 Performance Report, to be issued that morning.
+EDT on Tuesday, July 30, 2019.
+The purpose of the call is to provide an update on Pfizer’s results, as reflected in the company’s Second Quarter 2019 Performance Report, to be issued that morning.